wundergraph/hopper/README.md

 We're planning to support SOAP, ODATA & gRPC as upstreams.

 Our hyperfast GraphQL Engine uses Compiled Queries.
 Early tests suggest that we're ~30-150x faster than the Apollo Federation Gateway.
-Our Engine supports @defer & @stream for an optimal user experience.
+Our Engine supports @defer, @stream and Subscriptions for an optimal user experience.

 But performance is not everything.
 Compiling Queries in production also eliminates a lot of threats like traversal attacks or DOS by using complex Queries, making your GraphQL journey even more secure.